10th October 2019

 Appointing a commercial agent is one way of entering a market for your business, and it can be a good way to test the water in a foreign country without the commitment of employing somebody.

 In broad terms, an agency relationship is one which allows another person to do something on your behalf, or on behalf of your business.
 Clearly, passing on such authority will create a certain level of risk, particularly where the agent is far away and is acting outside your direct control.

-‘It is important to understand these risks and to take specialist advice on the contractual nature of the relationship,’ as Dermot Callinan, commercial law expert with Myers & Co Solicitors in Stoke-on-Trent, explains.
+‘It is important to understand these risks and to take specialist advice on the contractual nature of the relationship,’ as our commercial law experts at Myers & Co Solicitors in Stoke-on-Trent, explain.

 The term ‘agency’ is frequently used to cover a wide range of business relationships.
 It is important that such a description is not taken at face value, and that the true nature of any such relationship should be reviewed carefully before binding agreements are reached.
 In the event of a dispute, the courts will place little emphasis on the labeling of an agreement but will look instead at the relationship between the parties and what that relationship implies.

 Where an agency relationship is established, you as the ‘principal’ will have a number of rights and duties which you will need to be aware of.
 There will also be a number of protections for the agent, such as those enshrined in the Commercial Agents Regulations 1993 which apply in England and Wales.
 Other rights and duties may apply in other jurisdictions.

 At the outset, it is fundamental that your solicitor assesses any agency relationship to determine what rights and duties apply.

 If the Commercial Agents Regulations are found to apply, various terms will be implied into your agreement, including provisions regulating the agent’s remuneration and your ability to terminate the relationship.
 The regulations also place obligations on agents, including a requirement that they look after your best interests and act in good faith.